Las Vegas Timeshare Resale Information

 - Don't pay your assessment and let your week go into foreclosure.
 This is not a recommended solution.

-If you would like more information or would like instructions on timeshare rules regarding how to deed back your week, please contact Yvonne Brown at 800.221.2301 ext.101 or by email at email@example.com.
+If you would like more information or would like instructions on timeshare rules regarding how to deed back your timeshare in Las Vegas, please contact Owner Services at 800.221.2301 ext.101 or by email at email@example.com.

-The following classifications will be offered: Personal Property, Timeshare Trade, Timeshare for Sale, Timeshare for Rent, Miscellaneous.
+The following classifications will be offered: Timeshare Trade, Timeshare for Sale, Timeshare for Rent.
 Prices for timeshare weeks will not be published.

-If you plan to list a timeshare for sale, be aware that by listing your telephone number and address you may be contacted by a timeshare resale company.
+If you plan to list a timeshare in Vegas for sale, be aware that by listing your telephone number, address, or email you may be contacted by a timeshare resale company.
 Be very careful before signing up with a resale company that may charge an upfront appraisal or advertising fee or offer to release you from your ownership if you pay them a fee.

-To request the necessary form to complete your ad, please contact Yvonne Brown at 800.221.2301 ext.101 or by e-mail at firstname.lastname@example.org.
+To request the necessary form to complete your ad, please contact Amy Lowell at 800.221.2301 ext.107 or by e-mail at firstname.lastname@example.org.

 Timeshare Industry Scam Alerts

 A new scam is often referred to as a timeshare "transfer," "rescue," "relief," or "postcard company."
-These companies offer to release you from your timeshare in Vegas if you pay them a fee, in some cases as much as several thousand dollars.
+These companies offer to release you from your timeshare in Vegas if you pay them a fee.
+In some cases, this fee is as much as several thousand dollars.
 Before entering into this agreement, please contact General Manager, Amy Lowell, at 800.221.2301 ext.
 107 or by email at email@example.com.